sureshmopidevi/sureshmopidevi/README.md

 - Working Experience in integrating the latest technologies like **Firebase**, and **Twilio**.
 - Hands on experience in Implementing Camera and video Services **AVFoundation**.

+and i write optimistic code and ensure crash free apps.

 ### Bonus
  ☄️ I have experince in Mobile app UI designing.
 You can find my mistery knowledge on UI design while we work together 😁